RediSearch/RediSearch/docs/Query_Syntax.md

 Radius filters can be added into the query just like numeric filters.
 For example, in a database of businesses, looking for Chinese restaurants near San Francisco (within a 5km radius) would be expressed as: `chinese restaurant @location:[-122.41 37.77 5 km]`.

-## Vector Similarity filter in query
+## Vector Similarity search in query

 It is possible to add vector similarity queries directly into the query language.
 The basic syntax is `"*=>[ KNN {num|$num} @vector $query_vec ]"` for running K nearest neighbors query on @vector field.
-It is also possilbe to run a Hybrid Query on a filtered result.
+It is also possilbe to run a Hybrid Query on filtered results.

 A Hybrid query allows the user to specify a filter criteria that ALL results in a KNN query must satisfy.
 The filter criteria can only include fields with non-vector indexes (e.g. indexes created on scalar values such as TEXT, PHONETIC, NUMERIC, GEO, etc)